secretstartups/handbook/finance/procurement/professional-services/index.html.md

     - If your contract does not require negotiation, the Procurement team will review for accuracy and if questions will ping you directly in the Coupa request.
 - Once neotiation is completed and/or it is determined that negotiation is not needed, your purchase request will be approved by procurement and will advance to the next approver, which is typically fp&a.

-## How Long Does it take to get my New Software Purchase Approved?
+## How Long Does it take to get my contract reviewed and approved?
 - Contracts greater than $25K are typically negotiated by the procurement team, unless you've already done so.
     - The negotiation, review and approval cycle typically takes 2-3 weeks based on the scope of the request.
 Large and/or complex contracts can take longer to negotiate.
 - Contracts less than $25K do not need to be negotiated by procurement unless there is a business reason to do so.